Boardspace from Windows

 For the record: boardspace isn't malware, doesn't damage your PC, and won't annoy you with advertising.

-Some browsers or anti-virus software will prevent you from downloading an executable; here is the same executable contained in a zip file.
+executable; here is the same executable contained in a zip file.

 The first time you click to run the executable, you will probably see a scary pop-up simular to this: